 Note: potatoes do not count towards your 5-a-day as they are starchy carbohydrates2

-Click here for the NHS eatWell plate to check the balance in your diet
+Click here for the eatwell guide to check the balance in your diet

 The scientific evidence available to date shows that sugars can be included as part of a healthy, balanced diet and, providing that energy needs are met, are unlikely to adversely affect the nutrient quality of the diet or the variety of foods consumed1.

 Did You Know?: the body cannot distinguish between added and natural sugars.
 Therefore the sugars within table sugar, an apple and tomato soup would all be processed by the body in the same way2

 1 Livingstone, MBE & Rennie, KL (2009) Sugars and micronutrient dilution.
 International Association for the Study of Obesity. obesity reviews 10 (Suppl.
 1), 34–40

 2 Schorin, M.D., Sollid, K., Smith Edge, M., Bouchoux, A. (2012).
 The Science of Sugars: Part 1.
 Nutrition Today, Vol 47: 3

 It is important to ensure that children are physically active and eat a healthy, balanced diet as this influences their growth and development.
 Encouraging children to eat a varied, healthy diet including lots of fruit, vegetables and starchy foods helps to ensure they have a good balance of necessary nutrients for their growth and development and reduces the risk of deficiency*.